-Douglas PUD's Proposed PME Costs include costs associated with implementation of the HCP, Aquatic Settlement Agreement, terrestrial and cultural resources management plans (Wildlife and Botanical, Avian Protection, Recreation and Historic Properties), and Douglas PUD's Land Use Policy.
-The average annual cost associated with implementing the HCP as approved in 2004 (existing HCP measures), is included in the Historic Power Costs provided in Table 3.0-1.
-For the fiscal years ended 2003 to 2007, the average annual cost of implementing the existing HCP measures was \$9.6 million.
+Douglas PUD's Proposed PM&E Costs include costs associated with implementation of the Wells HCP, Aquatic Settlement Agreement, and the Wildlife and Botanical, Avian Protection, Recreation and Historic Properties management plans.
+The average annual cost associated with implementing the Wells HCP, as approved in 2004 (existing Wells HCP measures), is included in the Historic Power Costs provided in Table 3.0-1.
+For the fiscal years ended 2003 to 2007, the average annual cost of implementing the existing Wells HCP measures was \$9.6 million.

-Future costs of implementing the existing HCP measures during the term of the new license can be found in Table 4.0-2.
+Future costs of implementing the existing Wells HCP measures during the term of the new license can be found in Table 4.0-2.
 These costs include the repair and refurbishment of major components of the fish ladder and JBS, future adult fish passage and juvenile fish run-timing studies, and the future implementation of fish passage and survival studies.
-Over a new license term of 50 years, continuation of the existing HCP measures is estimated to cost \$477.5 million.
-Over a new license term of 30 years, continuation of existing HCP measures is estimated to cost \$287.5 million.
+Over a new license term of 50 years, continuation of the existing Wells HCP measures is estimated to cost \$477.5 million.
+Over a new license term of 30 years, continuation of existing Wells HCP measures is estimated to cost \$287.5 million.

-Since 2004, there have been new developments related to the HCP that will require implementation of additional measures during the term of the new license.
-Hatchery Genetics Management Plans (HGMP) are currently under development and are expected to require extensive modifications to the Wells and Methow hatcheries.
+Since 2004, there have been new developments related to the Wells HCP that will require implementation of additional measures during the term of the new license.
+Hatchery and Genetic Management plans (HGMP) for Endangered Species Act-listed Upper Columbia River spring Chinook and Upper Columbia River steelhead are currently under development and are expected to require extensive modifications to the Wells and Methow hatcheries.
 The anticipated future construction of the Chief Joseph Hatchery will require additional mitigation for spring and summer/fall Chinook.
-The estimated capital and annual costs of the new HCP measures are contained in Table 4.0-3.
-Over a new license term of 50 years, implementation of the new HCP measures is estimated to cost an additional \$72.5 million.
-Over a new license term of 30 years, implementation of the new HCP measures estimated to cost \$46.2 million.
+The estimated capital and annual costs of the new Wells HCP measures are contained in Table 4.0-3.
+Over a new license term of 50 years, implementation of the new Wells HCP measures is estimated to cost an additional \$72.5 million.
+Over a new license term of 30 years, implementation of the new Wells HCP measures estimated to cost \$46.2 million.

-The total 50-year cost of existing and new HCP measures is estimated to be \$550 million with an average annual cost of existing and new HCP measures estimated to be \$11 million (\$9.55 million future cost of existing HCP measures plus \$1.45 million future cost of new HCP measures).
-The total 30-year average cost of existing and new HCP measures is estimated to be \$333.6 million with an average annual cost of existing and new HCP measures estimated to be \$11.1 million.
+The total 50-year cost of existing and new Wells HCP measures is estimated to be \$550 million with an average annual cost of existing and new Wells HCP measures estimated to be \$11 million (\$9.55 million future cost of existing Wells HCP measures plus \$1.45 million future cost of new Wells HCP measures).
+The total 30-year average cost of existing and new Wells HCP measures is estimated to be \$333.6 million.

-In addition to the HCP costs listed in Tables 4.0-2 and 4.0-3, Douglas PUD estimates that the costs of the proposed measures associated with implementation of the Aquatic Settlement Agreement, terrestrial resources management plans (Wildlife and Botanical, Avian Protection, Recreation, and Historic Properties), and Douglas PUD's Land Use Policy will be \$93.6 million over a 50-year license term (\$1.87 million per year), or \$58.4 million over a 30-year license term (\$1.95 million per year) (Tables 4.0-4 to 4.0-13).
+In addition to the Wells HCP costs listed in Tables 4.0-2 and 4.0-3, Douglas PUD estimates that the costs of the proposed PM&E measures associated with implementation of the Aquatic Settlement Agreement and the proposed Wildlife and Botanical, Avian Protection, Recreation, and Historic Properties management plans will be \$93.6 million over a 50-year license term, or \$58.4 million over a 30-year license term (Tables 4.0-4 to 4.0-13).
+This estimate does not include the cost of implementing the Off-License Settlement Agreement or Douglas PUD's Land Use Policy.
+The estimated cost to implement Douglas PUD's Land Use Policy is already captured within the Project Operating Costs.